389ds/389ds.github.io/docs/389ds/design/allow-usage-of-openldap-lib-w-openssl.md

              Log configuration error.
 Server does not start.

     2) CACertFile, ServerKeyFile, and ServerCertFile are not defined in cn=encryption.
-    2.1) CAcert and Server cert are in NSS cert db.
+    2.1) CAcert(s) and Server cert(s) are in NSS cert db.
          Retrieve the CAcert and Server key and cert from the NSS cert db and put them in nsslapd-cert.
+         Note: If the certs are more than two, retrieve all of them.
     2.2) CAcert and Server cert are not in NSS cert db.
          Log configuration error.
 Server does not start.